Rovniy/tabs-broadcast/README.md

 const tabsBroadcast = new TabsBroadcast();
 ```
 ### Config Options
 - `channelName`: The name of the BroadcastChannel.
 Using for multiple instance per site.
+Default: `xploit_tab_channel`.
-- `listenOwnChannel`: Whether the tab should listen to its own emitted messages.
+- `listenOwnChannel:`: Whether the tab should listen to its own emitted messages.
+Default: `false`.
+- `emitByPrimaryOnly`: Whether only the primary tab can emit messages.
+Default: `true`.
 - `onBecomePrimary`: Callback function when the tab becomes the primary tab.
-- `emitByPrimaryOnly`: Whether only the primary tab can emit messages.
+- `disableInternalErrors`: Disable internal errors logging.
+Default `true`.

 *To work within the same application with micro-frontends or apps, use the same `channelName`*